KTH/skog/docs/02-skog-context.md

 }
 ```

-Lastly, sometimes there is already a context opened when calling this middleware (e.g., there is another middleware that opnens such context).
+Lastly, sometimes there is already a context created when calling this middleware (e.g., there is another middleware that creates such context).
 To support it, we call `getFields` and add the returned object to the fields:

 ```ts
 function skogMiddleware(req, res, next) {